 (E) A chatbot provider shall take the necessary physical, administrative, and technical measures to prevent deidentified data from being reidentified and to process, retain, and transfer deidentified data without any reasonable means of reidentification.

+The Director shall require any state agency that uses an automated decision system as a substantial factor in any employment decision to: 3.
 Provide to all individuals the right to opt out of the use of the automated decision system for employment decisions and a process by which individuals with disabilities may seek accommodations for the automated decision system;

+Any department, office, board, commission, agency, or instrumentality of local government that uses an automated decision system as a substantial factor in any employment decision shall: 3.
 Provide to all individuals the right to opt out of the use of the automated decision system for employment decisions and a process by which individuals with disabilities may seek accommodations for the automated decision system;

 An operator shall not train the underlying model of a companion chatbot with the inputs of a minor unless the minor's parent or guardian has affirmatively provided written consent to the operator to use the minor's personal information for that specific purpose.

-C. A deployer shall collect and store only such information as does not conflict with a user's best interests.
+A deployer shall collect and store only such information as does not conflict with a user's best interests.
 Such information shall be (i) adequate, in the sense that it is sufficient to fulfill a legitimate purpose of the deployer; (ii) relevant, in the sense that the information has a relevant link to such legitimate purpose; and (iii) necessary, in the sense that it is the minimum amount of information that is needed for such legitimate purpose.

 (b) Employee monitoring restricted.
 An employer shall not engage in electronic monitoring of an employee unless all of the following requirements are met: (1) the employer's purpose in utilizing the electronic monitoring is to: (A) assist or allow the employee to accomplish an essential job function; (B) monitor production processes or quality; (C) ensure compliance with applicable employment or labor laws; (D) protect the health, safety, or security of the employee, clients, or the public; (E) secure the employer's physical or digital property; (F) conduct periodic assessment of employee performance; or (G) track time worked or production output for purposes of determining the employee's compensation; (2) the specific form of electronic monitoring is necessary to accomplish the purpose identified pursuant to subdivision (1) of this subsection and is used exclusively to accomplish that purpose; (3) the specific form of electronic monitoring is the least invasive means, with respect to the employee, of accomplishing the purpose identified pursuant to subdivision (1) of this subsection; (4) the specific form of electronic monitoring is used with the smallest number of employees, collects the smallest amount of data necessary to accomplish the purpose identified pursuant to subdivision (1) of this subsection, and is collected not more frequently than necessary to accomplish that purpose; and (5) the employer ensures that only authorized persons have access to any data produced through the electronic monitoring and that the data is only used for the purpose and duration that the employee has been notified of pursuant to subsection (c) of this section.